Sean-Der/Therac/README.md

 To download the libraries from Composer run `composer update`, you are now ready to run the backend!

-To download the libraries for NPM and build run `npm install && npm run build`
+To download the libraries from NPM and build run `npm install && npm run build`

 Running
 --
-First you must have the proper Xdebug config, in your `php.d` directory create a xdebug_therac.ini
+Therac needs Xdebug it usually can be installed via pecl or your package manager, in your `php.d` directory create a xdebug_therac.ini

+    zend_extension="xdebug.so"

     xdebug.remote_enable = 1
-    xdebug.remote_host = 127.0.0.1
-    xdebug.remote_port = 9089
     xdebug.remote_autostart = 1;
-    xdebug.remote_connect_back = 0;
-    Xdebug.remote_mode = req;

 To run Therac execute `./bin/Therac.php` from the root of the project.
 Run `./bin/Therac.php --help` to see the available options.
 At the very least you will need to specify a `--base-directory` this determines the contents of the file tree.